Dawnn Lewis: 2006–present

-From August 2020 she stars as the voice of Captain Carol Freeman in the animated series Star Trek: Lower Decks.
+From August 2020 to December 2024, she starred as the voice of Captain Carol Freeman in the animated series Star Trek: Lower Decks.

 From 2021 to 2022, Lewis voiced Ms. Jackie Washington, the Neighborhood Council President of Hansberry Heights, in the animated series Karma's World.

+In 2021, Lewis was among the first honorees to be inducted into the Women Songwriters Hall of Fame.

-Lewis is an honorary member of Zeta Phi Beta sorority.
+Lewis is an honorary member of the Zeta Phi Beta sorority.